 (7) If default is made in complying with any provision of this clause, the co-operative commits an offence.

-Penalty: a fine of $1 000.
+Penalty for this subclause: a fine of $1 000.

+[Clause 41 amended by No. 7 of 2016 s.
+188.]

 42. Certificates

 (1) If particulars of a charge are entered in the Register of Co-operative Charges in accordance with this Division, the Registrar must, on request by any person, issue to that person a certificate —